ESTABLISHED 2006

 • Increased sensitivity to touch

-• A general sense of “not quite right”
+• A general sense of your horse being 'not quite right'

 While these symptoms can be unsettling, they’re usually short-lived.
 However, chronic or excessive inflammation is where the real risks lie.
-Left unchecked, it can weaken the immune system, disrupt gut health, and even contribute to conditions like laminitis or metabolic flare-ups.
+Left unchecked, it can weaken the immune system, disrupt gut health, and even contribute to laminitis or metabolic flare-ups.
+Worse, a horse may go into toxic shock.

 Not all horses need the same vaccines - or the same schedule.
 Older horses, for example, may experience immunosenescence, a gradual weakening of the immune system that makes them more vulnerable to stressors like vaccines.
 Spacing out vaccinations for these horses can help prevent overwhelming their systems.